JeffreyBenjaminBrown/vivid/README.md

 # Why the name

-It's a mashup of monome, Tidal(Cycles) and Vivid.
+It's a mashup of "monome", "Tidal(Cycles)" and "Vivid".